godotengine/godot-demo-projects/misc/matrix_transform/README.md

 This demo project is a playground where you can visualize how transforms work.

+> [!NOTE]
+>
-Do not "run" this project.
+> Do not "run" this project, as nothing will appear.
 You are only meant to use it within the Godot editor.

 For more information, see the [Matrices and Transforms](https://docs.godotengine.org/en/latest/tutorials/math/matrices_and_transforms.html) article.